shauryachawla15/Email-Spam-Detection/README.md

 After training the models, the notebook provides code to evaluate their performance on the test dataset.
 The results are presented using accuracy, precision, recall, and F1-score metrics.

-## Contributing

-We welcome contributions to this project.
-If you find any issues or have suggestions for improvements, please create a pull request.
-Before submitting a pull request, make sure to discuss major changes with the project maintainers.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

----

-Thank you for using our Email Spam Detection Machine Learning Project!
-If you have any questions or need further assistance, please don't hesitate to contact us or open an issue on GitHub.